 A visionary manager uses their charisma to get employees to see what they see.

-Visionary management style is all about innovation and creativity, looking at the long-term goals of the company.
-This type of manager uses their charisma to get employees to see what they see and follow their vision.
-They clearly communicate what they hope for the business to achieve in the future and how everyone in the organisation contributes to this goal.
+Visionary management style is all about innovation and creativity, looking at the company’s long-term goals.
+This type of manager uses charisma to get employees to see what they see and follow their vision.
+They communicate what they hope the business will achieve in the future and how everyone in the organisation contributes to this goal.

 Cons of the Visionary Management Style